Rumex acetosella: Toxicity

 The plant contains oxalic acid and derivatives, known as oxalates.

 Uses

 The leaves can be eaten raw or cooked, with the water changed to reduce its strong taste.
 The oxalic acid they contain lend them a somewhat sour taste.
 There are several uses of sheep sorrel in the preparation of food including a garnish, a tart flavoring agent, a salad green, and a curdling agent for milk in cheese-making.
 The leaves have a lemony, tangy or rhubarb-like tart flavor.
-It is also known as sheep shower in parts of the country.